Hervar77/infinity-doc/mkdocs/api/infinity.stream.md

 Parameters:

 - stream: `infinity.stream`
-  >the stream object to copy from
+  >The stream object to copy from.

 - count: `number`, optional
-  >the number of bytes to copy
+  >The number of bytes to copy.

 Return type: `number`